EpistasisLab/Aliro/README.md

 ## Usage
 ### Starting and Stopping ###
-To start PennAI, from the PennAI directory run the command `docker-compose up`.
+To start PennAI, from the PennAI directory run the command `docker-compose up --force-recreate`.
 To stop PennAI, kill the process with `ctrl+c` and then run the command `docker-compose down`.

-- Note: If `docker-compose up` was previously run but `docker-compose down` was not, when running `docker-compose up` again the webserver will start but no experiments will be able to be run.
-Try stopping the containers, then run `docker-compose down` followed by `docker-compose up`.
+- Note: If `docker-compose up` was previously run but `docker-compose down` was not, when running `docker-compose up` again without flag `--force-recreate` the webserver will start but no experiments will be able to be run.
+Try stopping the containers, then run `docker-compose down` followed by `docker-compose up`, or use the `--force-recreate` flag when running `docker-compose up`.
 See issue [#52](https://github.com/EpistasisLab/pennai/issues/52).

 ### Analyzing Data ###
 Once the webserver is up, connect to <http://localhost:5080/> to access the website.
 You should see the **Datasets** page with ~50 test datasets, starting with 'Allbp'.
 To run an experiment, from the click 'Build New Experiment', choose the desired algorithm and experiment parameters and click 'Launch Experiment'.
 To start the AI, from the **Datasets** page click the AI toggle.
 The AI will start issuing experiments according to the parameters in `config/ai.config`.